A chain level Batalin-Vilkovisky structure in string topology via de Rham chains: de Rham chains on -manifolds

-The first isomorphism is defined by integrations of differential forms on smooth chains, and the second one follows from the Poincar\'{e} duality.
-To define $I_2$ in the general case, let us define a set $\mca{U}_M$ by
+The first isomorphism follows from an isomorphism $H^*_\dR(M) \to H^*_\sm(M)$ which is defined by integration of differential forms on smooth chains (for the proof that this is an isomorphism, see \cite{Lee_13} Theorem 18.14), and the second isomorphism follows from Poincar\'{e} duality $H^*_\dR(M) \cong (H^{d-*}_{c,\dR}(M))^*$.